lsblakk/pystar/docs/webapp.rst

 Time to make a prototype!
-After hearing about Python and the Django web framework from that smart girl you know who works at Google, you have decided to try it out!
+After hearing about Python and the Django web framework from that smart woman you know who works at Google, you have decided to try it out!

 Since this is a prototype, you have decided to eliminate some features (logins, history tracking, demographic information, etc.) to focus on the core applicaion:  polls and voting.

+The prototype will consist of two parts:

+#.
+A public site that lets people view polls and vote in them.
+#.
+An admin site that lets you add, change and delete polls.

 You have decided to implement the following pages: